uk-gov-mirror/alphagov.digitalmarketplace-brief-responses-frontend/README.md

 To do this use the bootstrap.sh script in the nginx folder from [digitalmarketplace-functional-tests](https://github.com/alphagov/digitalmarketplace-functional-tests) to set up nginx aliases.

-In this case both the buyer frontend application and supplier applications will available from port 80 usually aliased to localhost and supplier application can be accessed from [localhost/suppliers](localhost/suppliers)
+In this case all the frontend applications will available from port 80 usually aliased to localhost and the brief responses application can be accessed from [localhost/suppliers/opportunities](localhost/suppliers/opportunities)

 ### Updating application dependencies